l4zz3rj0d/2FA-BRUTE/README.md

 This script works only if:

-Recovery codes are numeric (0000–9999)
+- Recovery codes are numeric (0000–9999)

-No proper rate limiting
+- No proper rate limiting

-Reset endpoint responds differently for valid vs invalid codes
+- Reset endpoint responds differently for valid vs invalid codes

-Server trusts spoofed headers (X-Forwarded-For)
+- Server trusts spoofed headers (X-Forwarded-For)

-Session is reused (requests.session())
+- Session is reused (requests.session())

-If the app is secure, this script will fail — as it should.
-Progress, not a bug.

 ## How to run
 python3 brute-force.py